Lind-Project/lind-wasm/docs/internal/memory.md

     - If the program break is decreased, memory beyond the new limit is marked as inaccessible (PROT_NONE) instead of being deallocated immediately, similar to munmap.
     - The vmmap entry is updated accordingly.

-## Important Clarifications from Unit Tests
-1. **Page-Based Operations**: All vmmap operations use page numbers internally, not byte addresses.
-This aligns with the underlying system memory model and ensures efficient address space management.

-2. **Entry Splitting**: When operations modify only part of an existing memory entry, the system automatically creates new entries for unchanged portions while preserving their original attributes.
-This ensures fine-grained control over memory regions.

-3. **Attribute Preservation**: Protection changes (via `change_prot`) preserve all entry metadata including `maxprot`, backing type, flags, and other attributes.
-Only the requested protection field is modified.

-4. **Overwrite Semantics**: The `add_entry_with_overwrite` function replaces overlapping entries rather than merging them.
-New entry attributes completely override old attributes in the overlapping region, with automatic splitting for partial overlaps.

-5. **Strict vs Overwrite Modes**:
-   - `add_entry`: Rejects any overlapping entries (strict mode)
-   - `add_entry_with_overwrite`: Handles overlaps by splitting and replacing existing entries as needed